Calabi affine maximal surfaces and centroaffine Bernstein problems: Some special Calabi affine maximal surfaces

 We now consider the case $n=2$.
 Since quadratic polynomials are trivial solutions to the PDE (\ref{4.5}), we focus on non-trivial solutions thus assuming the Tchebychev vector field satisfies $T\neq 0$.
 By Theorem 5.8.1 and Proposition 4.5.2 in \cite{LXSJ}, we know that it is a natural condition that $|T|$ is a positive constant to find new complete non-trivial solutions of the PDE (\ref{4.5}).

 We begin by classifying the case in which $|T|$ is a positive constant.
-It is shown that, under this condition, the only solutions are the surfaces $Q(c;2)$ defined in \cite{XL} and the surfaces obtained in \cite{SX}.
+It is shown that, under this condition, the only solutions are the surfaces $Q(c;2)$ defined in \cite{XL} and the surfaces in Theorem 1.3 of \cite{SX}, which are both Euclidean complete and Calabi complete.